Public sector campaigns are some of the most successful types of marketing campaign using bought-in lists.

 Generic emails versus personalised emails – which is better?

-When we and our media partners are collecting emails, one of the questions we ask is which is the best email address a company would prefer to be contacted at.
+When we are collecting email addresses, one of the questions we ask is which is the email address a company would prefer to be contacted at.

 Email marketing to companies with 49 or less staff

 When the founders are still involved in running a small business, they will have given some power to others but not that much.